picture of tbs certificates

 Preamble

-If it seems too complicated, fill in the order form ant tick the 'guidance option' box (Access a request form).
+If it seems too complicated, fill in the certificate application form and check the 'guidance option' box (Access a request form).

 We'll then go back to you to deliver a turnkey certificate.